Introduction¶

 What is Graphinate?¶

-Graphinate is a python library that can be used to generate Graph Data Structures from Data Sources.
+Graphinate is a python library that helps generate and populate Graph Data Structures from Data Sources.

 It can help create an efficient retrieval pipeline from a given data source, while also enabling the developer to map data payloads and hierarchies to a Graph.

-In addition, there are several modes of output to enable examination of the Graph and its content.
+There are several modes of building and rendering to facilitate examination of the Graph and its content.

 Graphinate uses and is built upon the excellent NetworkX.